naninovel/docs/docs/guide/custom-configuration.md

 Once the custom configuration provider is ready, you have to make the engine use it instead of the built-in one by creating a custom engine initialization script.
 By default, the engine is initialized via `Naninovel/Runtime/Engine/RuntimeInitializer.cs`; feel free to use it as a reference when creating your own initialization script.

-Alternatively, if your goal is just to use a custom configuration provider, but keep the default engine initialization routine, consider using `RuntimeInitializer.InitializeAsync(IConfigurationProvider)` static method, which accepts an optional argument for configuration provider:
+Alternatively, if your goal is just to use a custom configuration provider, but keep the default engine initialization routine, consider using `RuntimeInitializer.Initialize(IConfigurationProvider)` static method, which accepts an optional argument for configuration provider:

 ```csharp
 public class CustomInitializer